-PART 7, APPENDIX 7K: AUTHORIZED USER TRAINING FOR THE USE OF MANUAL BRACHYTHERAPY SOURCES (7.42 USES)
+PART 7, APPENDIX 7K: TRAINING FOR USE OF MANUAL BRACHYTHERAPY SOURCES

-The licensee shall require an authorized user of a manual brachytherapy source for the uses authorized under 7.42 to be a physician who has a current active State of Colorado license and:
+Except as provided in Appendix 7P, the licensee shall require an authorized of a manual brachytherapy source for the uses authorized under 7.42 to be a physician who:

-- 7K1 Is certified by a medical specialty board whose certification process has been recognized by the NRC or an Agreement State, and who meets the requirements in paragraph 7K2.3 of this Appendix.
-NRC recognized specialty boards are posted on the NRC website at http://www.nrc.gov/materials/miau/med-use-toolkit/spec-board-cert.html. - 7K1.1 To have its certification process recognized, a specialty board shall require all candidates for certification to: - (1) Successfully complete a minimum of 3 years of residency training in a radiation oncology program approved by the Residency Review Committee of the Accreditation Council for Graduate Medical Education or the Royal College of Physicians and Surgeons of Canada or the Committee on Post-Graduate Training of the American Osteopathic Association; and - (2) Pass an examination, administered by diplomats of the specialty board, that tests knowledge and competence in radiation safety, radionuclide handling, treatment planning, quality assurance, and clinical use of manual brachytherapy;
+- 7K1 Is certified by a medical specialty board whose certification process has been recognized by the NRC or an Agreement State.
+The names of board certifications that have been recognized by the NRC or an Agreement State are posted on the NRC's Medical Uses Licensee Toolkit web page.
+To have its certification process recognized, a specialty board shall require all candidates for certification to: - 7K1.1 Successfully complete a minimum of 3 years of residency training in a radiation oncology program approved by the Residency Review Committee of the Accreditation Council for Graduate Medical Education or the Royal College of Physicians and Surgeons of Canada or the Council on Postdoctoral Training of the American Osteopathic Association;

-- 7K2 Has satisfied the following criteria:
+7K1.2 Pass an examination, administered by diplomates of the specialty board, that tests knowledge and competence in radiation safety, radionuclide handling, treatment planning, quality assurance, and clinical use of manual brachytherapy;

+7K2
-- 7K2.1 Has satisfactorily completed a structured educational program in basic radionuclide handling techniques applicable to the medical use of manual brachytherapy sources, that includes:

-- (1) 200 hours of classroom and laboratory training in the following areas:

-- (a) Radiation physics and instrumentation;

-- (b) Radiation protection;

-- (c) Mathematics pertaining to the use and measurement of radioactivity;

-- (d) Radiation biology;
+- 7K2.1 Has completed a structured educational program in basic radionuclide handling techniques applicable to the use of manual brachytherapy sources that includes: - (1) 200 hours of classroom and laboratory training in the following areas: - (a) Radiation physics and instrumentation; - (b) Radiation protection; - (c) Mathematics pertaining to the use and measurement of radioactivity; - (d) Radiation biology;

-- (2) 500 hours of work experience, under the supervision of an authorized user who meets the requirements in 7K4, Appendix 7K, or equivalent NRC or Agreement State requirements at a medical institution, involving: - (a) Ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys;
+- (2) 500 hours of work experience, under the supervision of an authorized user who meets the requirements in Appendix 7P, Appendix 7K, or equivalent NRC or Agreement State requirements at a medical facility authorized to use radioactive materials under 7.42, involving: - (a) Ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys; - (b) Checking survey meters for proper operation; - (c) Preparing, implanting, and removing brachytherapy sources; - (d) Maintaining running inventories of material on hand;

-- (b) Checking survey meters for proper operation; - (c) Preparing, implanting, and removing brachytherapy sources; - (d) Maintaining running inventories of material on hand; - (e) Using administrative controls to prevent a misadministration involving the use of radioactive material; - (f) Using emergency procedures to control radioactive material;
+- (e) Using administrative controls to prevent a medical event involving the use of radioactive material; - (f) Using emergency procedures to control radioactive material;

-- 7K2.2 Has completed 3 years of supervised clinical experience in radiation oncology, under an authorized user who meets the requirements in 7K4, Appendix 7K, or equivalent Agreement State or NRC requirements, provided that the experience: - (a) Is part of a formal training program approved by the Residency Review Committee of the Accreditation Council for Graduate Medical Education or Royal College of Physicians and Surgeons of Canada or the Council on Postdoctoral Training of the American Osteopathic Association;

-(b) May be obtained concurrently with the supervised work experience required by 7K2.1(2).
+7K2.2 Has completed 3 years of supervised clinical experience in radiation oncology, under an authorized user who meets the requirements in Appendix 7P, Appendix 7K, or equivalent Agreement State or NRC requirements, as part of a formal training program approved by the Residency Review Committee for Radiation Oncology of the Accreditation Council for Graduate Medical Education or the Royal College of Physicians and Surgeons of Canada or the Council on Postdoctoral Training of the American Osteopathic Association.
+This experience may be obtained concurrently with the supervised work experience required by 7K2.1